anberino/RPGSIMPLE/Simple.md

 Advantages and Abilities are obtained with Experience Points (XP).
 Ideally, you should set a threshold cost for the strongest Advantage/Ability (AA) a character can have in the beginning of the adventure.
 If a player decides they want an AA that feels to overpowered, assign it a cost above said threshold and say that it can only be obtained with the XP earned after leveling up.
 Each level of an AA may have a different cost assigned to it.
 XP can also be used to level up a certain AA, after the PC has already learned/adquired it.
 The cost for each level up should be defined by the GM.

+*Customization note: there will be a whole section about different ways to create and assign AAs to players in the end of chapter 6.*

 If these concepts are unclear to you, check out **Chapter 5** for some examples.

 ### 6) Growth and Experience